 - 5a.
 Protect and enhance existing landscape infrastructure and habitats within the site, including trees, hedgerows, grassland habitats, planting and landscaped garden areas.
 Protect all habitats from increased light spill. - 7.
-Set out a sustainable transport masterplan for the whole of the RUH site. - 8.
+Set out a sustainable transport masterplan for the whole of the RUH site. - 8.7.
 Examine the pedestrian and cycle routes between the site and key local facilities, and make appropriate necessary enhancements to ensure that the walking and cycling are the natural choices for local trips.
 Specific opportunities for investigation and delivery as necessary to support safe and suitable access to the proposed development should include, but are not be limited to, the following: - a.
 Pedestrian improvements at the Weston Lane/Crown Road/High Street junction; - b.
 Pedestrian crossing facilities at the Weston Lane/Combe Park junction; - c.
 Cycle linkages with recently delivered LCWIP improvements through Weston Village; and - d.
-Active travel linkages between the site and the Riverside Path to the south.
+Active travel linkages between the site and the Riverside Path to the south. - 9.
+Provide parking for bicycles and cars in line with that has regard to the parking standards in the Transport and Developments SPD, for both residential and clinical uses.
+Improved integrated parking solutions and car park management across the site should be investigated to maximise efficient use of land.
+Contributions to a Residents Parking Zone (RPZ) may be required as part of parking solutions for the site.